Women's football in France: National team

-On 17 April 1971, the French team played the first women's international football match recognized by FIFA against the France with Marie-Claire Caron-Harant and Jocelyne Ratignier scoring.
-The match took place in Hazebrouck, France and resulted in a 4–0 defeat for the Netherlands.
+On 17 April 1971, the French team played the first women's international football match recognized by FIFA against the Netherlands with Marie-Claire Caron-Harant and Jocelyne Ratignier scoring.
+The match took place in Hazebrouck, France and resulted in a 4–0 win for France.

 The national team, who do not have a permanent home stadium, have qualified for the World Cup four times, firstly in 2003.
 Their most successful campaign came in 2011 where they reached the semi-finals.
-On the European stage they have qualified for every UEFA Women's Championship since 1997, and they have reached the quarter final three times (2009, 2013, 2017).
+On the European stage they have qualified for every UEFA Women's Championship since 1997, and they have reached the quarter-final three times (2009, 2013, 2017).
 They have appeared twice at the Summer Olympics in 2012 and 2016.
 Their highest FIFA ranking was 3rd whilst in September 2009 they hit their lowest, 10th.

 Their most capped player is Sandrine Soubeyrand with 198 appearances between 1997 and 2013.
 Their most prolific goalscorer is current player Eugénie Le Sommer who has scored 86 since her debut in 2009.
-Since 1987 there have been six managers: Aimé Mignot (1987–1997), Élisabeth Loisel (1997–2007), Bruno Bini (2007–2013), Philippe Bergeroo (2013–2016), Olivier Echouafni (2016–2017), Corinne Diacre (2017–present).
+Since 1987 there have been seven managers: Aimé Mignot (1987–1997), Élisabeth Loisel (1997–2007), Bruno Bini (2007–2013), Philippe Bergeroo (2013–2016), Olivier Echouafni (2016–2017), Corinne Diacre (2017–2023), Hervé Renard (2023–present).

-The Under 19 have appeared in the FIFA U-20 Women's World Cup seven times since debuting in 2002.
+The Under 19 team have appeared in the FIFA U-20 World Cup seven times since debuting in 2002.
 Their best result was a runners up spot in 2016.
-In the UEFA Women's Under-19 Championship they have claimed the title at total of five times, whilst reaching the semi-finals a further five times.
+In the UEFA Under-19 Championship they have claimed the title at total of five times, whilst reaching the semi-finals a further five times.
 There is also an Under 17 side whose biggest success was winning the World Cup in 2012.

+2023 World Cup advertisement

+Before the 2023 FIFA Women's World Cup, the French telecom company Orange created a video using deepfake technology where real game footage of the French women's national team was edited to make the women's players appear as popular French men's national team players.
+At the end of the advertisement, it was revealed what viewers thought were men's highlights were actually women's highlights.
+The advertisement went viral.
+The purpose was to challenge prejudice against women's football.